-Shields Street from Laporte Avenue to Vine Drive may the necessary street width to accommodate new buffered bike lanes to improve travel for bikes.
+Shields Street from Laporte Avenue to Vine Drive may be able to accommodate new buffered bike lanes to improve travel for bikes within the existing right-of-way..
 In the long-term, additional sidewalk widening may also improve the pedestrian experience.